Rhackgondins/writeups/MidnightFlag/Pwn/Prison Break.md

 ![prison_server](images/prison_server.png)

-After writing anything, we get this message:
+After writing something, we get this message:

 ```
 Noiche : NOOOO !!
 You droped the wrong key ! :(